 Read in: 4 minutes

 Are the mind and body separate?
 Or one and the same?
 The duality of mind and body is something that goes back to ancient Greece.
 And yet we mostly associate it with René Descartes, the French philosopher.
 Why is that?

 Antonio Damasio’s Descartes’ Error: Emotion, Reason, and the Human Brain explains what’s going on, both with our emotions and this error in credit.
 You’ll discover what a man that survived a rod through his skull and one that took half an hour to decide on an appointment time have in common — and what it means for your own mind and body.

 Here are the 3 main lessons of this book:

-- Brain damage, like what Phineas Gage experienced when a rod went through his head, gives us clues about how the mind really works with the body.
+- Brain damage, like what Phineas Gage experienced, gives us clues about how the mind really works with the body.